harmyko/smart_text_editor/README.md

 #### **Lab #7** – *work in progress...*

 #### **Lab #8** – *work in progress...*

----

-## 🔧 Technologies Used
-- Object-Oriented Programming principles
-- Java
-- GitHub

----

-## 📚 About the Course
 The course emphasizes object-oriented design, abstraction, encapsulation, inheritance, and polymorphism.
 The final project demonstrates a practical application of these principles through iterative development.

 ---